UMCP-TASA/website/content/bios/autumn-chiu.md

 ---
-name: Autumn Chiu
+name: Clarissa Xia
 category: bio
-imgsrc: assets/Autumn-Board.jpg
+imgsrc: assets/img_2518-clarissa-xia.jpg
 position: Co-President
 majors:
-  - Computer Science
+  - Neurophys and Psychology
 ---
-Hai!!
-I'm Autumn and I'm a computer science major.
-I have a illogical love for chicken nuggets and I'm always down for a midnight mcdonald's run.
-I also love coffee and looonng naps!
-Don't be afraid to reach out thru fb or insta if you're interested in TASA!
-I'd love to meet you:)
+Hi!
+My name is Clarissa and I'm a junior double majoring in Physiology & Neurobiology and Psychology.
+In my free time, I like to take long naps, read, bake, and pet my cat.
+After a long year at home, I'm super excited for another amazing year of TASA and meeting new people!
+Feel free to reach out, I love making new friends :)